Sanjay-Shr/DevOps_Challenge/README.md

 Created a new Jenkins item *DjangoCICD* linked with GitHub and added webhook-based build triggers.
 Monitored builds using Stage View and analyzed performance across multiple stages.

+### Day 32 – Enhancing Jenkins Pipeline with Docker Compose and Image Push
+Improved the Jenkins pipeline to use `docker compose up -d` for multi-container orchestration.
+Started implementing automated Docker image push to Docker Hub.
+Faced several build and credential issues and focused on troubleshooting them.
+Refined pipeline logic and reviewed logs for better stability.
+**Focus:** Docker Compose Integration, Jenkins Automation, and Registry Push Troubleshooting

 ---

 ## How to Use This Repo